• Follow Us

 Sight-Seeing around

-Zuluk is a place which you would visit for the beauty of the mountain and the forests rather than going for typical sightseeing tours.
-From Zuluk we would highly recommend you to drive further north to visit a number of great attractions.
-If you have a full day in hand and proper permits, you may visit up to Tsongo lake from here on a day tour.
+Zuluk is a place which you would visit for the beauty of the mountains and the forests rather than going for typical sightseeing tours.
+From Zuluk we would highly recommend you to drive further north to visit several great attractions.
+If you have a full day in hand and proper permits, you may visit Tsongo Lake from here on a day tour.
 The different tourist attraction on this route is described below.

 Thambi View Point